How to Maintain Focus on a Moving Subject When You're Shooting Solo

 If hiring a focus puller is out of the question, here are some techniques you can use to keep focus on a moving subject all by yourself.

 What is one of the most essential qualities of a great image?
-Sure, good composition, color, and lighting are high on the list, but focus has to be somewhere at the top (along with exposure).
-This is why filmmakers who can afford it hire a focus puller to ensure that every image is crisp and clear, but for those who can't afford it, what are some techniques that will help those who have to shoot solo?
+Sure, good composition, color, and lighting are high on the list, but focus and exposure have to be somewhere at the top.
+This is why filmmakers who can afford it hire a focus puller to ensure that every image is crisp and clear, but what about those who can't afford it?
 In this video, Parker Walbeck offers some great advice on how to maintain focus when shooting a moving subject alone, so you can avoid the dreaded fuzzy picture, the costly reshoot, and the hours of frustration.

 The four ways of maintaining focus that Walbeck talks about in the video are certainly novice concepts, but if you're a beginner, they are definitely things you'll want to be aware of.